Douglas, Provider Man

 They’re outside dogs who spent ten years in Baja, barked at innocent horses, defeathered chickens, snuck out at night to scavenge for scraps, and slept through entering visitors.
-Everyone in Mexico has a dog, and everyone is afraid of each other’s.
+Everyone in Mexico has a dog, and everyone is afraid of each others.
 Good thing—these girls are mostly all bark.

-Getting used to U.S. culture has them all confused, too: suburbia doesn’t provide snacks when they sneak out ’cause they can’t tip over these huge trashcans with wheels!
+Getting used to U.S. culture has them all confused, too: suburbia doesn’t provide snacks when they sneak out ’cause they can’t tip over these huge trashcans with wheels.

 A Week with The Fam

 We skipped Wednesday church in Mexico to engage in family game night.
 Our jam-packed game cabinet held dozens of cards, spoons, boards, chips and dice, but we tended to rotate our favorite five.
-We prefered games that didn’t require a battery and took less than an hour to play.
+We preferred games that didn’t require a battery and took less than an hour to play.
 Monopoly rarely won.

 We found out Jenga with Spanish-speakers is pretty easy.
 Scrabble is not.

 Weekend pancakes usually include walnuts, coconut oil, flax and hempseed.
 (Why isn’t that word plural?)
-The boys are fine with those, but frequently ask for some insane amount of chocolate chips.
+The boys are fine with those but frequently ask for some insane amount of chocolate chips.

 Sunday rest is not an option.
-After church and lunch we hunker down for 30 minutes of quiet.
+After church and lunch, we hunker down for 30 minutes of quiet.
 No talking or the time starts over.